 So, without any further ado, let me begin.

-Earlier known as WordPress Multi-User (WPMU), the multisite setup isn’t a new concept.
-It’s been here ever since the launch of WordPress 3.0.
+WordPress Multisite, as a concept, has been here ever since the launch of WordPress 3.0.

 WordPress Multisite Features